 Collective Wellbeing Hot Pore Cleansing Scrub with Active Charcoal

 Grill season is here.
-And while I won't be sizzling slabs of meat over charcoal (a carcinogen-producing activity), I will be slathering a little of that black, porous rock over my face via my current product obsession: Collective Wellbeing's Hot Pore Cleansing Scrub, a purifying mask and jojoba bead exfoliator in-one—that warms upon contact!
+And while this summer won't find me sizzling slabs of meat over charcoal (a potentially carcinogenic activity), I will be slathering a little of that black, porous rock over my face via a current product fav: Collective Wellbeing's Hot Pore Cleansing Scrub: a purifying mask and jojoba bead exfoliator in-one...that warms on contact!

-Pretty factor: I've scrutinized countless ingredients lists, and this scrub's raised both eyebrows in pleasure.
-Like a sponge, active charcoal absorbs impurities in the skin, while kaolin clay soaks up excess oil (much appreciated during this sweaty summer).
-Jojoba wax beads gently exfoliate, and salicylic acid and retinol further assist in removing dead skin cells and smoothing texture.
-Finally, tea tree extract zaps any acne-causing bacteria that might be having their own summer bash on your skin's surface.
+Pretty factor: Like a sponge, charcoal absorbs excess oil on the skin (much appreciated during Chicago's hot, humid summers).
+An exfoliation duo of jojoba beads and salicylic acid unclog pores and prevent breakouts.
+And antibacterial tea tree extract zaps acne-causing bacteria that might be having their own summer bash on your skin's surface.

-Eco factor: Collective Wellbeing uses organic botanicals and no sulfate detergents, parabens, or synthetic fragrance or color.
-They're members of 1% For the Planet and The Chicago Climate Exchange, through which they completely eliminate their carbon footprint!
+Eco factor: Collective Wellbeing uses organic botanicals and no sulfates, parabens, or synthetic fragrance or color.
+They're members of 1% For the Planet and The Chicago Climate Exchange, through which they have completely eliminated their carbon footprint!

 To buy: $14.99 at Whole Foods and collectivewellbeing.com